-It has a lot of gorgeous flat properties, picturesque wetlands, and hardy pine forests.
+It has gorgeous flat properties, picturesque wetlands, and hardy pine forests.

 We took a look at all of the counties in Florida and compared the number of listings on LandWatch as well as the average price of land sales in each.

 Here are the top counties where you can buy land for sale in Florida.

 But remember, always do your proper due diligence before purchasing any kind of real estate!

 Lowest price for 1 acre on LandWatch at the time this article was written: $20,000

 Osceola County is located in the central portion of the state of Florida and was created in 1887.